translate/translate/docs/developers/contributing.rst

 - Make sure your familiar with the :wiki:`bug reporting guidelines
   <developers/reporting_bugs>`.
-- Create a login for yourself at http://bugs.locamotion.org
+- Create a login for yourself at https://github.com
-- Then choose a bug
+- Then choose an `issue <https://github.com/translate/translate/issues>`_

 Now you need to try and validate the bug.
 Your aim is to confirm that the bug is either fixed, is invalid or still exists.